-You will need to outline all the marketing channels you and your marketing team consider necessary to bring your marketing plan to life.
-That will also help you realize if you need more people or other resources to implement your marketing plan.
+You must outline all the marketing channels you and your marketing team consider necessary to bring your marketing plan to life and achieve customer satisfaction.
+That will also help you realize if you need more people or other resources to start executing your SaaS marketing plan template.
 This section should include:

 - KPIs to measure success for each channel